farjadtariq/farjadtariq/README.md

 ---

 Welcome to my GitHub page!
-I'm Farjad Tariq, a passionate programmer and data analyst.
+I'm Farjad Tariq, a passionate analyst and engineer.

 🔭 **What I Do:**
 - I have a knack for solving complex problems using code.
-- Data analysis is my playground, and I use Python and Excel to derive insights and tell stories through data.
+- AI is my playground, and I use Full Stack Development, LLMs, Prompt Engineering, NLP, and Machine Learning to build solutions through automations.

 🌱 **What I'm Learning:**
 - I'm currently diving deeper into machine learning and AI and expanding my skill set in the data science world.